0xPrateek/Portfolio-Template/README.md

 A portfolio/Resume website template for programmers, geeks, developers, hackers etc.

 # Highlights
-1. Setup very eaisly and you get a site of your own for free.
+1. Setup's very eaisly and you get a site of your own for free.
 2. To add your details you just need simple editing skills.
 No code changes required.
 3. Simple and Fast website User Interface.